Attainment at age 16

 Things you need to know

-Figures for the school years ending in July 2020 and July 2022 are based on revised data.
-Figures for the school year ending in July 2019 are based on final data.
+Figures for the school year 2022 to 2023 are based on revised data.
+Figures for the school year ending in July 2019 and July 2022 are based on final data.

 Summer exams were cancelled in 2020 and 2021 due to the COVID-19 pandemic.
 During that time, pupils’ grades were based on teacher assessments and centre assessments.